II. Europe Needs an EC-Led AI Plan for the People and the Planet

 Reimagining Sovereignty in the AI Age

-Considering the scale and centrality of Big Tech’s monopolized positions in data, talent, and the cloud, some might call for a European champions.
+Considering the scale and centrality of Big Tech’s monopolized positions in data, talent, and the cloud, some might call for a European champion.
 Besides being unrealistic, the problem is not these giants’ nationality but the fact that Big Tech companies are intellectual monopolies;11 Cecilia Rikap, Capitalism, Power and Innovation: Intellectual Monopoly Capitalism Uncovered (Abingdon, UK: Routledge, 2021), https://www.routledge.com/Capitalism-Power-and-Innovation-Intellectual-Monopoly-Capitalism-Uncovered/Rikap/p/book/9780367750299. they appropriate value by capturing knowledge and data coproduced with or simply produced by many others.
 Neither can solutions spring from promoting competitive markets in the void.
 Parts of the AI value chain require scale and are too sensitive to be left in private hands.
 Private accumulation is companies’ DNA; thus nothing assures that we will get the AI that society and the planet need if AI is left in private hands.

 Instead of—unsuccessfully—chasing US and Chinese Big Tech by creating a European AI market or champion, the EC should show that another AI is possible and desirable.
 Given AI’s centrality, associated risks, and tendency toward monopolization, the only way to do this is by democratically planning its development and use.
 But this is the main weakness of the EC proposal: its complete lack of desire to plan—to steer, coordinate, and shape—what AI is produced, why it is produced, and who it is produced by.